adcin/IT-Notes/misc/yubikey.md

 - [Ubuntu ticket #1971984](https://bugs.launchpad.net/ubuntu/+source/pcsc-lite/+bug/1971984)

-You man have an issue with the PC/SC daemon not starting automatically.
+You man have an issue with the PC/SC Smart Card Daemon not starting automatically.

 Example of Error message: